About WalkS OF A LIFETIME

 Pam Underhill, Superintendent (retired), Appalachian National Scenic Trail

-Robert Manning is Professor Emeritus at the University of Vermont where he taught and studied the history, philosophy, and management of national parks, wilderness, and related areas.
+Robert Manning is Professor Emeritus at the University of Vermont where he studied and taught the history, philosophy, and management of national parks, wilderness, and related areas.
 He conducted a long-term program of research for the US National Park Service and won the University of Vermont’s highest awards for both teaching and research.
 Martha Manning is an artist working in fiber and printmaking.
 Her work is often inspired by her hikes, and has been published in national magazines and included in nationally juried shows.
-Bob and Martha are invited and keynote speakers at meetings around the world.
+Bob and Martha are invited and keynote speakers at meetings around the world and are Hiking Ambassadors for the American Hiking Society.
 They live in Prescott, Arizona.